 The two figures at the centre of 1980s English indie-rock band The Smiths were an unlikely pairing.
 Vocalist Morrissey was socially awkward, literate, and camp, while guitarist Johnny Marr was an aspiring football player who trialled with Manchester City.
 Bonding over a shared interest in The New York Dolls, they formed The Smiths with bassist Andy Rourke and drummer Mike Joyce.

 The Smiths’ career was short – they recorded their first single in May 1983 and Marr left the group in June 1987 – but influential.
-The band melded mid-1960s sounds with contemporary ideas from post-punk.
+The quartet melded mid-1960s sounds with contemporary ideas from post-punk.
 Marr’s guitar playing was modelled on the jangle of The Byrds’ Roger McGuinn.
-He avoided cliches like solos and power chords in favour of intricate arpeggios and jangling rhythms.
+He avoided clichés like solos and power chords in favour of intricate arpeggios and jangling rhythms.
 Morrissey was a punk fan whose odd croon alternated between keen wit and morose self-pity.

 Usually, I only include studio albums on worst to best lists, but for The Smiths 1984’s Hatful of Hollow and 1987’s Louder Than Bombs are essential parts of their story.
 Both are compilations, but because The Smiths’ timeline is so compressed they play well as albums.